ctly-security/training-materials/README.md

 # Certification
-certification materials that I have used to pass the certification.
+Certification materials that I have used to pass the certification.